JamesWoolfenden/terraform-aws-cloudfront-s3/README.md

 [![pre-commit](https://img.shields.io/badge/checkov-verified-brightgreen)](https://www.checkov.io/)

 This Terraform module is to provision a private S3 bucket, and use it as a static website, and sit that behind a Cloudfront distribution.
+Certificate needs a delay adding before cloudfron uses it, until then run it twice.

 ## Usage